davidgasquez/handbook/content/concepts.md

 ## Processes

-Whether you’re compiling code or making breakfast, everything can be modeled as a repeatable process.
+Whether you're compiling code or making breakfast, everything can be modeled as a repeatable process.
 Understanding the elements of production — inputs, outputs, timing, limiting steps, quality controls, variability — lets us create and improve the _machinery_ needed to fulfill our goals.
 We all aim to achieve the same thing: high quality results in less time with least waste.

 > If you can't describe what you are doing as a process, you don't know what you're doing. — W. Edwards Deming

 Write down processes and iterate over them.
 You cannot improve what you cannot explain.

 As [Tobi Lütke points out in the Farnam Streen podcast](https://fs.blog/tobi-lutke/), _there are three kinds of processes_.
-There’s a kind of process that makes things that were previously impossible to do, possible.
-That’s good.
-Then there’s a kind of process that makes something that was previously possible significantly simpler, which is also good.
-And then there’s everything else \(just telling people to behave slightly different from what common sense tells them to do\).
+There's a kind of process that makes things that were previously impossible to do, possible.
+That's good.
+Then there's a kind of process that makes something that was previously possible significantly simpler, which is also good.
+And then there's everything else \(just telling people to behave slightly different from what common sense tells them to do\).

 You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/) and experiences removing barriers or adding tools.